joomlaworks/docs.joomlaworks.net/pages/socialconnect/facebook.md

+## Facebook Integration in SocialConnect

-## SocialConnect for Joomla: How to setup Facebook login and autoposting
+### How to setup Facebook login and autoposting

 #### Step 1